From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Introduction

 \subsection{Related Literature}

 In this section, we discuss related literature on average-reward $Q$-learning, discounted $Q$-learning, and Markovian SA.

-\paragraph{Average-Reward Q-Learning.} The first provably convergent algorithms for average-reward $Q$-learning are the relative value iteration (RVI) $Q$-learning and stochastic shortest path (SSP) $Q$-learning algorithms \cite{abounadi2001learning}.
+\paragraph{Average-Reward Q-Learning.} The first provably convergent algorithms for average-reward $Q$-learning are the relative value iteration (RVI) $Q$-learning and stochastic shortest path (SSP) $Q$-learning algorithms \cite{abounadi2001learning,abounadi2002stochastic}.
 Since then, many variants have been proposed, including differential $Q$-learning \cite{wan2021learning,wan2021average}, dynamic horizon $Q$-learning \cite{jin2024feasible}, among others.
 The asymptotic convergence of RVI $Q$-learning and its variants was established in \cite{abounadi2001learning} by leveraging results from general asynchronous SA \cite{borkar1998asynchronous}, and was later extended under relaxed assumptions \cite{abounadi2002stochastic,wan2024convergence,yu2024asynchronous} and to MDPs with continuous state spaces \cite{yang2024relative,kara2023q}.
 In contrast, non-asymptotic results are much more limited.
-Specifically, for $Q$-learning with a synchronous implementation (which requires a generative model for i.i.d.\ sampling), finite-time analysis has been conducted in \cite{zhang2021finite,chen2025non} by modeling the algorithm as a seminorm SA with martingale difference noise, and in \cite{jin2024feasible} by using discounted $Q$-learning with a dynamically increasing horizon as a gradual approximation to average-reward $Q$-learning.
+Specifically, for $Q$-learning with a synchronous implementation (which requires a generative model for i.i.d.\ sampling), finite-time analysis has been conducted in \cite{zhang2021finite,chen2025non,zhang2021finite} by modeling the algorithm as a seminorm SA with martingale difference noise, and in \cite{jin2024feasible} by using discounted $Q$-learning with a dynamically increasing horizon as a gradual approximation to average-reward $Q$-learning.
 A related but distinct line of work designs online $Q$-learning-based algorithms that aim to balance the exploration–exploitation trade-off, with performance measured in terms of regret; see \cite{agrawal2024optimistic,zhang2023sharper,wei2020model} and the references therein.
 However, since the performance metrics are fundamentally different (regret versus last-iterate convergence in norms or seminorms), these results are not directly comparable.
-To the best of our knowledge, there are no existing results on the last-iterate finite-time analysis of average-reward $Q$-learning with an asynchronous implementation based on a single trajectory of Markovian samples.

-Compared with its synchronous counterpart, asynchronous $Q$-learning presents unique analytical challenges.
-As will be illustrated in Section \ref{sec:viewpoint}, asynchronous updates necessitate the use of adaptive stepsizes to achieve the desired convergence, which in turn introduces strong dependencies across iterations and makes the algorithm a non-Markovian SA algorithm.